-The task forces are based in 104 cities nationwide, including at least one in each of our 56 field offices.
-A total of 71 of these JTTFs have been created since 9/11; the first was established in New York City in 1980.
+There are more than 175 task forces in cities around the country, including at least one in each of our 56 field offices.
+The first JTTF was established in New York City in 1980.

-Today, the JTTFs include approximately 4,000 members nationwide—more than four times the pre-9/11 total—hailing from over 500 state and local agencies and 55 federal agencies (the Department of Homeland Security, the U.S. military, Immigration and Customs Enforcement, and the Transportation Security Administration, to name a few).
+Today, in addition to FBI personnel, the JTTFs include members from over 500 state and local agencies and 55 federal agencies, such as the Department of Homeland Security, the U.S. military, Immigration and Customs Enforcement, and the Transportation Security Administration.

 The JTTFs provide one-stop shopping for information regarding terrorist activities.
 They enable a shared intelligence base across many agencies.
 They create familiarity among investigators and managers before a crisis.
 And perhaps most importantly, they pool talents, skills, and knowledge from across the law enforcement and intelligence communities into a single team that responds together.